OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Platforms/index.md

 ---
+weight: 20
 ---

-This section is specific for a particular OS/platform.
+# Libuavcan platforms

-It contains subsections for all officially supported platforms and also provides a documentation on how to add support for a new platform.
+These sections are dedicated to officially supported platforms and also provide documentation on how to add support for a new platform.

 Contributions adding support for new platforms are always welcome.